JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 The subsystem constraints are placed to ensure that it can fulfill its job in a satisfactory manner.
 Constraints on the subsystem are as follows:
 1. The server host machine must possess adequate storage space for the server code to store all collected data.
-2. The data will be encrypted with an undisclosed algorithm
+2. The data will be encrypted and decrypted with an undisclosed algorithm using AES Symmetric Encryption.
+3.

 ## BUILDABLE SCHEMATIC OF SUBSYSTEM